 8. Saint Peter Healing the Sick with his Shadow by Masaccio; referred to in Acts 5:15, where it is said that “they brought forth the sick into the streets, and laid them on beds and couches, that at the least the shadow of Peter passing by might overshadow some of them” (AKJV).
-The man with the red hood may be Masolino, while the apostle John walking behind Peter may actually be Masaccio’s younger brother Giovanni.
+The man with the red hood may be Masolino, while the apostle John walking behind Peter may actually be Masaccio’s younger brother Giovanni, alternatively known as Lo Scheggia.
 It has also been speculated that the sculptor Donatello is in the scene.

 9. Saint Paul Visiting Saint Peter in Prison by Filippino Lippi; not a story from the Bible, but from the so-called Golden Legend (ca. 1260).
 Peter is imprisoned by Theophilus, prefect of Antioch, and is visited by Paul.

-12. The Disputation of Saint Peter and Saint Paul with Simon Magus and the Crucifixion of Saint Peter by Filippino Lippi; Simon Magus is mentioned in Acts 8:9-24, but the story of a debate between Simon and the apostles Peter and Paul before the emperor Nero is actually from the apocryphal Acts of Peter and Paul (perhaps from the fourth century).
-A self-portrait of Lippi can be seen on the extreme right.
-The scene on the left shows Peter being crucified, upside down as he himself had requested (he did not consider himself worthy to die in the same way as Jesus did).
+12. The Disputation of Saint Peter and Saint Paul with Simon Magus and the Crucifixion of Saint Peter by Filippino Lippi; Simon Magus is mentioned in Acts 8:9-24, but the story of a debate between Simon and the apostles Peter and Paul before the emperor Nero is actually from the apocryphal Acts of Peter and Paul (perhaps from the fourth century; see this post for more details).
+A self-portrait of Lippi can be seen on the far right.
+The scene on the left shows Peter being crucified, upside down as he himself had requested (he did not consider himself worthy to die in the same way as Jesus did; see this post).
 The story is mentioned in the apocryphal Acts of Peter (second century).
 In the fresco, we see three men standing to the right of the cross.
 One of them is looking at the viewer.
 He has been identified as the painter Sandro Botticelli (1445-1510).

 Make sure you do not miss the fresco of the Last Supper by Alessandro Allori (1535-1607).
 It can be found in the old refectory, where visitors can also watch a documentary about the Brancacci Chapel.
 Allori’s fresco was painted in 1582.
 The fresco is quite colourful, and only the bottom part is a bit damaged.